I love flowers for spring, and these pretty coffee filter flowers for kids are perfect to make for Mother's Day!

-And I really only intended this to be for Henry, but George hopped right up in his chair, so I got him setup to try it, too.
+I really only intended this to be for Henry, but George hopped right up in his chair.
+So I got him setup to try it, too.

 I put in a little bit of water with food coloring in the three primary colors into several ice cube trays.
 My goal was to invite color mixing as part of this art project.

 I handed the boys some paintbrushes and coffee filters and let them go at it.
 I happily painted some coffee filters along with them.